alexanderpyoung/binbogami/README.md

 binbogami
 =========

-A Flask application for the creation of podcast RSS feeds.
+A Python 3 Flask application for the creation of podcast RSS feeds.

+###Dependencies

+python-passlib